misteridiot/humphry/README.md

 Built on a Raspberry Pi, uses get_iplayer and omxplayer to download and play the audio respectively, Python scripts scheduled by cron to grab today's schedule and coordinate download and playback.

-Note: a work in progress by a newbie!
-To help other newbies I include below all setup notes in excruciating detail.
+Note: a first project by a newbie!
+To help other as new to this as me I include below all setup notes in excruciating detail.
 I'm assuming you're using a new Pi from scratch.

 ## Setting up your Raspberry Pi